 The last step in any psychedelic integration technique, is making the changes part of your ongoing life.
 You must have what you learn from a psychedelic experience alter your trajectory in life., or you are doomed to repeat it.

 The first method I will share called ‘future pacing’ (from NLP), is all about that.
+This is about creating mental resilience by imagining the future in a new way instead of re-living the same day thousands of times.
 And this method can be used with all integration techniques.
 It is one of the simplest and most powerful ways to make changes last.
 Remember the models of integration and what the last step is in all of them.
 Once you have explored your experience and discovered what you need to stop doing and start doing., you are ready for this step.
-This step is vital and often overlooked.
+And this step is vital and often overlooked.
 So I am going to talk about it first instead of last.
-Knowing this before you read about the techniques will make the techniques more useful.
+Because knowing this before you read about the techniques will make the techniques more useful.

 Something to keep in mind as you read the rest of this article.
 Not everyone will understand your experiences or choices made from them.
 Choose who you talk to about what you have gone through and what you intend to do with it.
+One of my early mentors used to say “Don’t use the energy explaining to others what you are going to do., that you could use doing it!”
+There are of course exceptions to this when asking for support.
 People may have opinions that don’t match yours.
-This is fine.
+And this is fine.
 But make your own time and space for those opinions to be heard.
 If they are close to you, you may need to ask for space and understanding while you adjust.
 And part of that adjustment might be relating to them in a new way.
 The following future pacing technique takes this into account.

 NLP, or Neuro Linguistic Programming., is a very effective methodology that has found its way into many avenues of personal and business development.
 You would be well advised in seeking a skilled practitioner to help you integrate and make changes in your life.
 For the purposes of this article, I am going to cover just a tiny fraction of what is available as NLP skillsets.
 Both for integration and for inclusion in other psychedelic therapy protocols.
 I have written about some more useful applications of some NLP processes in the coaching room section of this website.